Tom Barkhuizen: Morecambe

 Barkhuizen joined League Two side Morecambe on 17 October 2014 for one month.
 The next day, on 18 October 2014, Barkhuizen made his debut for Morecambe, where he came on as a substitute for Paul Mullin in the second half, which Morecambe won 2–0 against Burton Albion.
 After making five appearances for Morecambe, it announced on 17 November that Barkhuizen would return to his parent club in conclusion to his loan spell at Morecambe.

 On 9 May 2015, Barkhuizen joined Morecambe permanently on a two-year contract.

 After Morecambe were late paying staff wages in November 2016 due to cash-flow problems, the option of selling a player was proposed.
 Barkhuzien's contract was duly cancelled by mutual consent on 9 November 2016, and Morecambe's wages were paid the same day.

 Preston North End

 On 17 November 2016, Barkhuizen agreed a pre-contract agreement with Preston, signing a 2 1/2-year contract and taking the number 29 shirt.

 In July 2019 he signed a new three-year contract.
 He was released at the end of the 2021–22 season.

 Derby County

 On 2 July 2022, Barkhuizen joined Derby County on a free transfer, signing a two-year contract.
 He scored his first goal for Derby in an EFL Cup win over Mansfield Town on 9 August 2022.
+He scored 6 times in 48 first team appearances during 2022–23 season as Derby finished 7th in the league, missing out on the play-offs by 1 point.

+Barkhuizen picked up a calf injury in Derby's first pre-season friendly ahead of the 2023–24 season against Matlock Town on 8 July 2023.
+He was ruled out of first team action for two months.
+Barkuzien scored eight goals in 43 appearances for Derby during his second season for the club as they finished runners-up in the division and earn promotion to the Championship automatically.

+On 18 May 2024, it was announced that Barkhuizen had trigged a one-year performance-based clause to extend his contract at Derby until June 2025.
+Barkhuizen had a frustrating start to the 2024–25 season with poor performances and injuries.
+Barkhuizen would feature 22 times for Derby during the season, but would fail to score; having made only two starts in the league.

+On 16 May 2025; it was announced by Derby County the Barkhuizen's contract would not be renewed upon its expiry in June 2025; he played 113 times for Derby, scoring 14 times in his three seasons at the club.

+Barrow

+On 29 July 2025, Barkhuizen joined League Two side Barrow on a two-year contract.

 Personal life

 Barkhuizen went to Cardinal Allen Catholic High School in Fleetwood.
 Barkhuizen is of South African descent through his grandfather, and the South Africa national football team showed an interest in calling him up.